 2. The surgeon

-It is important to know if the surgeon is properly trained and qualified to perform your particular surgery.
+Knowing if the surgeon is properly trained and qualified to perform your particular surgery is important.
 In the UK, those who perform cosmetic surgery will be on the register with the General Medical Council and may be members of the BAPRAS.
 However, other countries may not have such regulations.

-Abroad, some surgeons may only be trained and experienced in certain procedures.
-Others may just have a medical degree without specific cosmetic surgery training.
-Do your research about the surgeon, and see if you can find their qualifications or past employment history.
-If you have any doubts, make sure to ask the surgeon for their qualifications and experience performing your surgery – no surgeon will hesitate to discuss this with you during your consultation.
+Some surgeons abroad may only be trained and experienced in certain procedures.
+Others may have a medical degree without specific cosmetic surgery training.
+Do your research about the surgeon and see if you can find their qualifications or past employment history.
+If you have any doubts, ask the surgeon for their qualifications and experience performing your surgery—no surgeon will hesitate to discuss this with you during your consultation.

 3. The clinic

 Make sure you know where exactly your surgery is being held.
 Is it in the same location as where you had your consultation?
-Within the UK there are regulations which clinics and hospitals must abide by in order to perform cosmetic surgery.
+Within the UK, there are regulations that clinics and hospitals must abide by to perform cosmetic surgery.
 While some clinics overseas will be clean and hygienic, others may not be.
-Prior to your surgery, if you do not feel comfortable with the hygiene standards, consider whether or not you would still like to go through with the procedure.
-Consider asking the hospital for their registration and hygiene record and inquire about their rate of infection.
+Before your surgery, if you do not feel comfortable with the hygiene standards, consider whether or not you would still like to go through with the procedure.
+Ask the hospital for their registration and hygiene record and inquire about their infection rate.

 4. Language

-Often cheaper cosmetic procedures will be offered in countries which do not speak English.
+Often, cheaper cosmetic procedures are offered in countries that do not speak English.
 Some clinics will have staff and surgeons who will be multilingual and will be able to communicate in English with no problems.
 However, other clinics may have staff and surgeons who speak in their native language or will speak in broken English.
-This can create communication problems at every stage – during the consultaiton, the surgery and the recovery period.
+This can create communication problems at every stage – during consultation, surgery, and recovery.
 You will need to be left rest assured that the surgeon will be able to clearly understand all your questions and be able to answer any queries.

 5. Aftercare

-Before paying any money, it is important to know if aftercare is included in the initial cost, and if so what exactly does the aftercare include.
-Aftercare is an important part of your cosmetic procedure, as it allows the surgeon to see how you are progressing and gives you the opportunity to ask about any problems or concerns.
-If there are any complications, you will be able to return to the same surgeon to have the problem fixed.
+Before paying any money, it is important to know if aftercare is included in the initial cost, and if so, what exactly does the aftercare include?
+Aftercare is an important part of your cosmetic procedure, as it allows the surgeon to see how you are progressing and allows you to ask about any problems or concerns.
+If there are any complications, you can return to the same surgeon to have the problem fixed.

-Many clinics abroad will not include any aftercare.
-Patients have often reported that they have had trouble contacting the hospital once their procedure is finished or if they have encountered problems.
-Make sure you have the contact details of your surgeon so you are able to contact them once you have returned to the UK.
-It may be a good idea to make a plan with your surgeon in case something does go wrong and you need to return to the hospital for revision surgery.
+Many clinics abroad do not include aftercare.
+Patients have often reported trouble contacting the hospital once their procedure is finished or if they have encountered problems.
+Make sure you have your surgeon’s contact details so you can contact them once you have returned to the UK.
+It may be a good idea to make a plan with your surgeon in case something goes wrong, and you need to return to the hospital for revision surgery.

 6. Flying after surgery

-To return home, many people will choose to fly or will be taking a long train, bus or car trip.
+Many people will fly or take a long train, bus or car trip to return home.
 However, this may pose additional health risks.
 Many surgeries will require you to sit or sleep in certain positions throughout the recovery period.
 A Brazilian Butt Lift, for example, requires that you do not sit or lie on your buttocks for the first few weeks.

 Furthermore, flying after surgical procedures can increase the risk of developing deep vein thrombosis or a pulmonary embolism, especially if you are on a long flight.